Modular-topology optimization of structures and mechanisms with free material design and clustering

-This work can be extended in several directions.
-In addition to the straightforward extension to three-dimensional problems, we plan to focus on the proper handling of the checkerboard phenomenon, e.g., via a filtering scheme inside FMO or by using higher-order finite elements.
-With simpler manufacturability being one benefit of modularity, we will try to develop constraints to secure a continuous material distribution inside individual modules.
+This work can be extended in several directions\replace{.
+In addition to the}{, starting with a} straightforward extension to three-dimensional problems\replace{, we plan to focus on the proper handling of the checkerboard phenomenon, e.g., via a filtering scheme inside FMO or by using higher-order finite elements}. \replace{With}{Assuming that} simpler manufacturability \replace{being}{is} one benefi\replace{t}{cial future outpu}t of modularity, we will try to develop constraints to secure a continuous material distribution inside individual modules \replace{}{and adopt a robust scheme to suppress the compliant hinges in mechanism designs~\cite{wu2021b}}.
 Another promising extension constitutes the design of multi-functional mechanisms under finite strains.
-Such extension, however, would require extending the clustering procedure in Section~\ref{sec:clustering} to deal with time-dependent datasets.
-In addition, modularity can also be exploited inside optimization and in finite element analyses by efficient preconditioners or domain decomposition methods.
-Finally, we plan to manufacture the selected modular designs and validate the structural response of the prototypes against predictions made by the model.
+Such extension, however, would require extending the clustering procedure in Section~\ref{sec:clustering} to deal with \replace{}{(pseudo)}time-dependent datasets.
+In addition, modularity can also be exploited \replace{inside}{within} optimization and in finite element analyses by efficient preconditioners or domain decomposition methods \cite{medricky2021}.
+Finally, \replace{}{to address the challenge of manufacturability,} we plan to manufacture the selected modular designs and validate \replace{}{experimentally} the structural response of the prototypes against \replace{}{numerical model's} predictions.